andreaperaltro/bbs/PROJECT_OVERVIEW.md

 ## How to Add Content
 - Add new sections or portfolio entries in Firestore.
+- **Write content in Markdown (not HTML) in the admin.**
+- Use the '?' button next to textareas for a Markdown cheat sheet.
 - The menu and content will update automatically.

 ## Image Handling & Gallery